TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 ```
 Our focus is how to make this work in practice on
 a large scale with many users.
 Achieving such a goal
-turns out to involve addressing certain difficult prob-
-lems, in particular the problem of very poor scalability
+turns out to involve addressing certain difficult problems, in particular the problem of very poor scalability
-of discussions, avoidance of logical paradoxes, and im-
-possibilities that typically arise from self-amendment.
+of discussions, avoidance of logical paradoxes, and impossibilities that typically arise from self-amendment.
 The proposed solutions are interesting in their own
 right and can be used on many other similar settings,
-e.g. for modern democracy, sound legislation, collab-
-orative software development, and managing a large
+e.g. for modern democracy, sound legislation, collaborative software development, and managing a large
-body of knowledge such as that which arises in aca-
-demic research or large organizations.
+body of knowledge such as that which arises in academic research or large organizations.
 One crucial ingredient in this enterprise is the
-usage offormal languagesas shall be described below.
+usage of formal languages as shall be described below.
 We argue that the process of users collaboratively deciding on Tau’s next code is
 the same as the process of legislation.
 Laws have not only the aspect of just being laws
 but also the process of reaching an agreement for what the laws should be, and more
 importantly, how laws change with time.
 Tau is a process of legislation where the law
 is nothing but Tau’s code.
 We shall therefore significantly focus on law and legislation,

 and the reader may bear in mind that those processes are just another way of looking
 at the Tau process defined in the next paragraph.